hansama0902/Project1-ShuhanMiner_OOP/OOP_design patterns&hypothetical example/README.md

 ### Why It's a Good Application of OOP
 One of the best examples of **abstraction** in ShuhanMiner is the `MonitoringSystem` class.
 This class abstracts the complexities of managing mining machines and provides a clear, user-friendly interface for interacting with them.
 The class hides implementation details such as how mining machine data is stored and processed, allowing users to retrieve and manage machines without dealing with internal logic.

-Key benefits of this abstraction:
-- **Simplified Usage:** Users do not need to know how the mining machine tracking system works internally.
-- **Improved Maintainability:** Changes to the internal structure do not affect users who rely on the `MonitoringSystem` interface.
-- **Enhanced Security:** Private fields ensure that mining machine details are not modified directly, preserving system integrity.

 **Example from Code:**
 ```javascript